sea-bass/turtlebot3_behavior_demos/README.md

 cd turtlebot3_behavior_demos
 ```

-Build the base and overlay Docker images.
+Build the Docker images.
 This will take a while and requires approximately 5 GB of disk space.

 ```
-make build
+docker compose build
 ```

 ## Local Setup